Ramferi00/Ramferi00/README.md

 # 👨‍💻 About Me:
-I am Ramferi, a Computer Systems Engineering student with a strong interest in technological development.
+Hello, I'm Ramferi, a Computer Systems Engineering student with a strong interest in technological development.
 I am dedicating myself to learning front-end web development, acquiring solid foundations and skills through personal projects.

 Later on, I am interested in delving into the field of artificial intelligence, an area I consider to have enormous potential to transform many aspects of our daily lives.